craigtaub/craigtaub.dev/src/markdown-pages/under-the-hood-of-type-systems.md

 ---

 Thanks so much for reading or watching, I learnt a huge amount about type systems from this research and I hope it was useful for you.
 You can find the repository for all this code [here](https://github.com/craigtaub/our-own-type-system).
-Please spare a heart if you enjoyed this.

 Thanks, Craig 😃